Black Holes, Wormholes & the Movies

 One World, One Sky: Big Bird’s Adventure

 One World, One Sky is a brilliant spectacle of light and color that follows Sesame Street’s Big Bird and Elmo as they explore the night sky with Hu Hu Zhu, a new friend from China.
 Together, they take an imaginary trip from Sesame Street to the moon, where they discover how different it is from Earth.
 They will also find shapes in the sky that will help them find the North Star.
 This cross-cultural adventure opens children’s eyes to the sky, helping them see how people all over the world are connected.
-Suitable for children in Pre-K to 2nd grade
+Suitable for ages PreK-2nd Grade

-- We do our best to open doors 30 minutes before show time.
+- No tickets or reservations are required, but plan to arrive early as seating is done on a first-come, first-serve basis.
+We do our best to open doors 30 minutes before show time.

 - There is no food or drink allowed in the planetarium.